m2kulkarni/a-paper-a-day/README.md

 # a-paper-a-day
-Trying out a new initiative a-paper-a-day(5 days a week).
+Trying out a new initiative a-paper-a-day.
 This repo will have the summaries, notes and relevant contents(To see annotations, download the paper, github doesnt support it)

 ## List of papers